giselabcruz/Canary-Islands-Travel-Advisor-Final-Project/README.md

 # Design

-Various design patterns and principles were applied to achieve efficient and maintainable code.

 ## Class Diagram:
 ![class_diagram](/images/WeatherForecastCapturePersistence_API-Openweathermap.png)

 ## Desing Pattern
+Various design patterns and principles were applied to achieve efficient and maintainable code.

-In this project, the Model-View-Controller (MVC) design pattern has been employed, with the caveat that the View layer has not been implemented due to user interface is no required for this practice.
+Model-View-Controller (MVC) design pattern has been employed, with the caveat that the View layer has not been implemented due to user interface is no required for this practice.

 ## Implemented Design Principles
 The SOLID principles have been diligently implemented to in this project.

-### Single Responsibility:
+### -Single Responsibility:
 Classes are designed with only one responsibility, and each class has only one reason to change.

-### Open for Extension, Closed for Modification:
+### -Open for Extension, Closed for Modification:
 Existing code should not be modified if it is necessary to add new implementations in the future.
 That's why is open for extension but not for modification.

-### Interface Segregation:
+### -Interface Segregation:
 Large interfaces have been divided into smaller ones.

-### Dependency Inversion:
+### -Dependency Inversion:
 There is a decoupling of software modules.
 Instead of high-level modules depending on low-level modules, both depend on abstractions.
 This principle facilitates potential future modifications or project reusability as it relies on abstractions rather than concrete implementations.
 Consequently, the need to change the entire codebase is avoided, and only the relevant abstractions need to be modified with the new business logic.